X

 Technically, it’s 53 beers, but let’s round down to 50 because some liquid is lost when siphoning, spilling, and tasting.

-• The first batch cost $245 and made 50 beers, so each beer cost $4.90.
+- The first batch cost $245 and made 50 beers, each costing $4.90.

-• Second batch: $45 for the recipe only = $0.90 per beer.
+- Second batch: $45 for the recipe equals $0.90 per beer.

-• From now on, each beer will cost 90 cents.
+- From now on, each beer will cost 90 cents.

 Again, this is the average price.
-There are ways to lower both the initial and ongoing costs of making beer recipes.
+There are ways to lower the initial and ongoing costs of making beer recipes.

 You can try Craigslist or community groups on Facebook.